Impact of noise on inverse design: The case of NMR spectra matching: Conclusion

 We have presented an analysis of the effectiveness of the NMR spectra matching task encountered in the inverse structure elucidation problem.
 By systematically controlling the predictive accuracy of \ciso and \hiso chemical shifts, we found consistent trends throughout chemical compound space, suggesting that higher errors become permissible as the number of possible candidates decreases.
 Note that while we relied on 1D \textit{ab initio} NMR data, similar analysis could be performed using 1D or 2D experimental spectra.
 Applications to the most common constitutional isomers in QM9 highlight that chemical spaces with many heteroatoms are harder to characterize when only relying on a single type of chemical shift.
 Using both \ciso and \hiso chemical shifts increases the error permissiveness by 85$\%$ and 261$\%$ on average, respectively.
 Machine learning predictions for 56k C$_7$O$_2$H$_{10}$ compounds showed that using both \ciso or \hiso shifts increased elucidation success to 90$\%$ compared to only 64$\%$ and 36$\%$ when used alone, respectively.
 The usefulness of the analysis is expressed via performance curves, showing that training demands can be reduced by orders of magnitude compared to relying on specific shifts alone.

 We believe that as the accuracy of machine learning models to distinguish spectra is limited, constrained search spaces or inclusion of more distinct properties are necessary to improve candidate rankings.
-Rather than solely relying on more accurate models, future approaches could include explicit knowledge of chemical reactions, functional groups or data from mass spectrometry, infrared- or Raman spectroscopy\cite{Gastegger2021, McGill2021, Grimme2013, Shrivastava2021, Jung2023, Pracht2020}, respectively.
+Rather than solely relying on more accurate models, future approaches could deal with estimating the applicability of machine learning models to successfully elucidate unseen chemical spaces, as well as including explicit knowledge of chemical reactions, functional groups or data from mass spectrometry, infrared- or Raman spectroscopy\cite{Gastegger2021, McGill2021, Grimme2013, Shrivastava2021, Jung2023, Pracht2020}, respectively.

 Finally, explicitly accounting for atomic similarities and chemical shift uncertainties via the DP5 probability might further increase the confidence in structure assignments\cite{dp5}.